vasilakisfil/Introspected-REST/README.md

 However if this Media Type is not available then it will accept the next most preferred, `application/vnd.api2+json`, by requesting specific MicroTypes.

-If the server can provide only the less preferred Media Type with the less preferred quering it would answer:
+If the server can provide only the less preferred Media Type with the less preferred querying it would answer:
 ```
 Content-Type: application/vnd.api2+json; pagination=simple-spec; querying=graphql
 ```